 Philadelphia Flower Show

-EPA's exhibit, "Before the Invasion" was at the 2013 Philadelphia Flower Show from March 2 to 10.
+EPA's exhibit, "Now Showing at a Garden Near You" was at the 2015 Philadelphia Flower Show from February 28 to March 8.
 The Flower Show is held every Spring in the Pennsylvania Convention Center .
-This year the Show was "Brilliant" with flowers showcasing Great Britain.
+This year the Flower Show theme was "Celebrate the Movies".

 EPA's exhibit highlighted the use of native plants to create a low-impact landscape and protect watersheds.
 Environmental benefits of using native plants extend to other areas that visitors may not have considered: